The Bm chord on the guitar

 Bm chord, Cm shape

-We can play it in smaller fractions or, turn them into min7 chords, now the lowest possible chord shape is the Cm shape.
+All of these Bm chords can’t be fretted in their full glory, especially the Cm shape.
+We can play them in smaller fractions or, alternatively, turn them into min7 chords.
+Now, the lowest possible chord shape is the Cm shape.

 Guitar chords

-You can learn how to build all minor and major guitar chords using the so-called CAGED system.
+You can learn how to build all minor and major guitar chords using the CAGED system.

 The B chord

-The B chord in all CAGED shapes
+The B chord in all CAGED shapes.

 Intermediate Acoustic

-Most intermediate acoustic tunes can’t be played using just basic open-position chords.
-We have to move up the fretboard and play CAGED barre chords as well.
+Most intermediate acoustic tunes require more than just basic open-position chords.
+You’ll need to move up the fretboard and play CAGED barre chords.

-We incorporate bass lines, add licks, extend chords, and play vocal melodies.
-Most importantly, we’ll invent second guitar parts and play these songs together.
+We’ll incorporate bass lines, add licks, extend chords, and play vocal melodies.
+Most importantly, we’ll create second guitar parts and play these songs together.

 FOLLOW SPYTUNES